TO THE SHAREHOLDERS

 Formal annual evaluation has been made by the Board of its own

-performance and that of its Committee, Individual Directors, and Chairman based on
+performance and that of its Committee and Individual Directors, based on criteria approved

-criteria approved by the Nomination and Remuneration Committee/Board.
-Each Director being
+by the Nomination and Remuneration Committee/Board.
+Each Director being evaluated did not

-evaluated did not participate in the meeting during the discussions on his/her evaluation.
+participate in the meeting during the discussions on his/her evaluation.
+The Independent

 Pursuant to provisions of section 134(5) of the Companies Act, 2013 the